The inauguration of President-elect Donald Trump features a long list of official and semi-official events and celebrations.

 There will be plenty of protests and counter-rallies as well, with a list of some available here.

 The inauguration has been notable for the number of big-name performers who have turned down invitations to take part in official events, including Andrea Bocelli, Garth Brooks and Celine Dion.
 Just days from the inauguration citing a need to unite, 57-year-old singer Marie Osmond offered to perform.
-Confirmed performers for the main event are America's Got Talent contest winner Jackie Evancho, the Mormon Tabernacle Choir and the Radio City Rockettes, though members of the choir and Rockettes have either quit or refused to take part.
+Confirmed performers for the main event are America's Got Talent contest winner Jackie Evancho, the Mormon Tabernacle Choir, the U.S. Marine Band and the Missouri State University Chorale.

-Here's the schedule for events that will usher Trump to the White House:
+Updated for Inauguration Day, here's the schedule for remaining events that will usher Trump to the White House:

-Trump and Pence will be sworn in on the west front of the Capitol .
+Trump and Pence will be sworn in on the west front of the Capitol building.
 Their families and members of Congress, the U.S. Supreme Court, diplomatic corps and other invited guests will be seated on the ceremony platform.
-Amid tight security and frigid weather, the best seat is likely going to be your couch.
 The event will be televised and streamed live online, including here on UPI.com.